 The Nationz Foundation is committed to providing a non-discriminatory atmosphere for its employees, clients and visitors.
 The policy of Nationz Foundation is to fully comply with applicable Federal, State, and local laws, rules, and regulations in the area of non-discrimination in employment.

 Discrimination against anyone due to race, color, religion, sex (including sexual harassment), sexual orientation, gender identity, national origin, disability, age, military, and veteran status is prohibited.

-Zakia K. McKensey is a native of Richmond, VA.
-Zakia has over 15 years in the field of HIV prevention and education.
-She is a certified HIV Test Counselor, Prevention Educator, Advocate.
-She is a motivational speaker and Disease Intervention Specialist certified by the Centers of Disease Control.
+Zakia K. McKensey is a native of Richmond, Virginia, and has over 15 years in the field of HIV prevention and education.
+She is a certified HIV Test Counselor, Prevention Educator, and Advocate.
+She is also a motivational speaker and Disease Intervention Specialist certified by the Centers for Disease Control.